Darren Hayman: Papernut Cambridge and The Great Electric (2013-present)

+Zoology exhibition, CD-r releases and first Emma Kupa collaboration (2014)

+In January 2014, Hayman performed a session for Marc Riley on BBC Radio 6 Music.
+He then contributed seven paintings of greyhounds that had raced at the Walthamstow Dog Track to the Zoology exhibition at the E17 Art House in May.
+He also issued two CD-R releases, the Wembley Eiffel Tower ambient music project for the Glass Reservoir label, and the Dog EP, which was limited to 20 copies, which all included individual hand-painted covers, and was sold at the Independent Label Market.

+Hayman asked Emma Kupa to sing on his February single, Boy, Look At What You Can’t Have Now, which reached #20 in the UK Physical Singles Chart.

-Chants for Socialists, Folk Lullabies for Children and the Childless, and Florence
+Chants for Socialists, Folk Lullabies for Children and the Childless, and Florence (2015)

 In February 2015 Hayman released his next album Chants for Socialists, setting the poetry of William Morris to music.
 Throughout early 2015 Hayman released three EPs as Brute Love, an improvisational synthesizer band Hayman formed with Emma Winston.
 In the summer of 2015 Hayman released Folk Lullabies for Children and the Childless, a limited edition cassette with versions of lullabies from around the world.
-This was followed in November 2015 by Hayman's next album Florence, an album recorded whilst Hayman was on holiday and his first album without any collaborators.
+In November, Hayman's issued his third album of the year, Florence, which was recorded whilst Hayman was on holiday and his first album without any collaborators.

-Thankful Villages and The Hayman Kupa Band
+Thankful Villages and The Hayman Kupa Band (2015-2018)

+Following the 2014 duet single with Kupa, the pair formed The Hayman Kupa Band.
+Their debut single was "Someone to Care For," released in 2015, and reached #53 in the UK Physical Singles Chart and #35 in the Vinyl Singles Chart.
+They recorded BBC Radio 6 Music sessions for Marc Riley in 2016 and 2017.
+Their self-titled album was issued on 21 July 2017, and the "No More Bombs" single placed at #44 in that year's Festive Fifty.

-On 3 June 2016 Hayman released the first of three albums of work inspired by and written in-situ at Thankful Villages - settlements in England and Wales from which all their then-members of the armed forces survived World War I.
+On 3 June 2016, Hayman released the first of three albums of work inspired by and written in-situ at Thankful Villages - settlements in England and Wales from which all their then-members of the armed forces survived World War I. He would also perform at some of the villages, with his performance in Maplebeck included in The Guardian's "our writers' favourite gigs of 2016."
+For this project, he received the 2016 AIM Independent Music Award for Hardest Working Band/Artist.

-Hayman asked Emma Kupa (Standard Fare, Mammoth Penguins) to sing on his 2013 single Boy, Look At What You Can’t Have Now.
-Following this collaboration, they began to co-write a series of duets: these were released on a self-titled album as The Hayman Kupa Band on 21 July 2017.
+During the Thankful Villages series, Hayman released Trains, and Get Out of the Way, a music and sound recording he had created for a Finn Thomson art exhibit the previous year.
+He also performed BBC sessions for Tom Robinson in 2016 and Marc Riley in 2017.